checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 variable lives until the end of the evaluation of the top-level expression containing the binding.
 A top-level expression is an expression that is not nested within another expression.
-A temporary variable is only bounds at most once in an expression.
+A temporary variable is only bound at most once in an expression.
 The temporary variable is only guaranteed to have a valid value after the binding expression has been evaluated.
 The binding expression is subject to the same evaluation rules